Planning a Weekend Getaway? Here's Everything You Need to Know to (legally) Travel with CBD

-Traveling with CBD can be tricky, especially when traveling abroad.
-Get informed on the dos and don’ts of CBD before you take flight to your next vision board destination.
+Traveling with CBD products such as CBD gummies or CBD oils can be tricky, especially when traveling abroad.
+Get informed on the dos and don’ts of CBD before you fly with CBD to your next vision board destination.

 The world feels like it’s brimming with new life and shiny opportunities.